Secure3Audit/Secure3Academy/bug_bounty/ParaSpace.md

 - Submit only one vulnerability per submission unless you need to chain vulnerabilities to impact any vulnerabilities.
 If you want to add more information to a provided issue, create a new submission referencing the initial one.
 - Not submit a separate vulnerability caused by an underlying issue that is the same as an issue on which a reward has been paid under this Program.
 However, if a vulnerability is found that bypasses a previous fix that was deployed, it will still be considered within the scope of this program.

-Payouts are handled by the Para Space team directly and are denominated in USD.
+Payouts are handled by the ParaSpace team directly and are denominated in USD.
 However, payouts are conducted in USDC.
 Future payouts may be done in our own protocol token, at the discretion of the team.

 ## Impacts in Scope